BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

-This is a procedural step-by-step guide to setting up your first Tomochain Masternode.
+This is a procedural step-by-step guide to setting up your first Tomochain Masternode using the `tmn` tool.
 It is meant for beginners and first-timers.

 **Pre-requisite knowledge:**